apache/mesos/docs/submitting-a-patch.md

 2. Join the dev, issues, reviews and builds mailing lists by sending emails to dev-subscribe@mesos.apache.org, issues-subscribe@mesos.apache.org, reviews-subscribe@mesos.apache.org and builds-subscribe@mesos.apache.org respectively.

 3. Find a JIRA that is currently unassigned that you want to work on at [JIRA issue tracker](https://issues.apache.org/jira/browse/MESOS), or create your own (you'll need a JIRA account for this, see below)!
-    1. This could be a JIRA representing a bug (possibly a bug that you encountered and reported, e.g. when trying to build) or a new feature
+    1. This could be a JIRA representing a bug (possibly a bug that you encountered and reported, e.g. when trying to build) or a new feature.

 4. Assign the JIRA to yourself.
 To do this, you will need:
-    1. An Apache JIRA user account (sign up for one [here](https://issues.apache.org/jira/secure/Signup!default.jspa))
+    1. An Apache JIRA user account (sign up for one [here](https://issues.apache.org/jira/secure/Signup!default.jspa)).
-    2. You need to be added to the list of Mesos "contributors" by a Mesos committer (send email to dev@mesos.apache.org) in order to be assigned (or to assign yourself) to a JIRA issue
+    2. You need to be added to the list of Mesos "contributors" by a Mesos committer (send email to dev@mesos.apache.org) in order to be assigned (or to assign yourself) to a JIRA issue.

-5. Formulate a plan for resolving the issue, propose your plan via comments in the JIRA
+5. Formulate a plan for resolving the issue, propose your plan via comments in the JIRA.

 6. Create one or more test cases to exercise the bug or the feature (the Mesos team uses [test-driven development](http://en.wikipedia.org/wiki/Test-driven_development)), before you start coding, make sure these test cases all fail.